 Speech therapy is a professional field that works with people with communication and swallowing disorders.
 Here at MCP, the majority of the people we support are non-verbal.
 The speech language pathologist works to provide individualized instructions and techniques for improving communication skills.
 This is accomplished through the use of low and high tech Alternative and Augmentative Communication (AAC) devices.
 Also given that many of the people we support lack the integrated oral motor skills required to receive adequate nutritional support; the speech language pathologist in conjunction with other members of the interdisciplinary team develop individualized mealtime techniques to ensure safety when consuming meals by implementing the use of adapted mealtime equipment and appropriate diet texture.
 The speech language pathologist also works in developing oral motor services that aide in maintaining or improving the oral motor skills of the people supported at MCP.
-Knowing that oral health is essential for the overall well-being of the people we support, the speech language pathologist develops individualized oral hygiene procedures to help improve the oral health of the people we support in addition to oral stimulation/exercises to promote enhanced oral motor skills.
+Knowing that oral health services, like Opencare, is essential for the overall well-being of the people we support, the speech language pathologist develops individualized oral hygiene procedures to help improve the oral health of the people we support in addition to oral stimulation/exercises to promote enhanced oral motor skills.
 Trips to the dentist in Glen Rock are often made so that oral health is the best it can be.

 Through the interdisciplinary approach at MCP, the Physical, Occupational and Speech Therapists have assessed and recommended the individuals at MCP to participate in HIPPO Therapy, which is a treatment strategy that utilizes equine movement or Therapeutic/Adaptive Riding.
 MCP collaborates with Whispering Mane Therapeutic Riding Center, a not for profit dedicated to providing equine assisted activities to adults and children with disabilities.
 Specifically, the individuals focus on un-mounted and mounted activities to build confidence, horse knowledge, social interaction and improved gross motor skills to include range of motion.
 The individuals participate in either an individual or group setting and can lead to Therapeutic Horseback riding.